aidantze/tilt.ai/README.md

 This project is a cryptocurrency portfolio optimisation service, designed to rebalance holdings in response to abnormal sentiment shifts detected in crypto-related news.
 It retrieves OHLCV and news data from the CryptoCompare (CoinDesk) API, processes the data through a feature engineering and text pipeline, and performs VADER sentiment analysis and data aggregation to recommend optimal portfolio weights for a user's Crypto portfolio, before returning the results for visualisation in a simple web frontend.

+Access the frontend at: https://eloquent-sprinkles-0ad32e.netlify.app/ *(Deployed using Netlify)*

 The project is divided into four stages based on the Data Factory Floor for financial market data analytics:
 1. Stage 1: data collection, retrieval and preprocessing
 2. Stage 2: feature engineering and text processing/cleaning